poteto/hiring-without-whiteboards/README.md

 - [Automattic](https://automattic.com/work-with-us) | Remote | short take-home real-world task, then a few weeks-long real-world, part-time, and paid project on production code
 - [AutoScout24](https://github.com/AutoScout24/hiring) | Munich, Germany | Skype interview followed by home assignment from our day-to-day business and then on-site interview including lunch with a team
 - [Avant](https://avant.com/jobs) | Chicago, IL | Pair programming interviews.
+- [Avarteq GmbH](https://www.avarteq.com/career) | Berlin, Germany / Saarbrücken, Germany | Technical interview with our developers on-site or remote followed by a work sample in a pair programming session or a previous take-home project with a follow-up discussion and detailed feedback.
 - [Avocarrot](https://www.avocarrot.com/company) | Athens, Greece | on-site real world problem discussion and pair programming
 - [Axiacore](https://axiacore.com) | Bogota, Colombia | We talk about on how is your process when solving problems.
 - [B12](https://boards.greenhouse.io/b12#.WMlLfRIrJTa) | New York, NY | Take-home exercises and pair-programming with the team.